-Assessment:

-Blogging: 25%

-Participation: 20%

-Podcast: 15% (Due Oct.
-4)

-Place-based Digital History Project: 15% (Due.
-Nov.8)

-Research Project: 25% (Due Dec.
-6)
+Assessment: Blogging: 25% Participation: 20% Podcast: 15% (Due Sept.
+29) Place-based Digital History Project: 15% (Due.
+Oct.
+27) Research Project: 25% (Due Dec.
+8)

 Blogging: 25%.
 Blogging and other forms of social media engagement play an important role in this course.
-This is a vital skill for public historians to become comfortable with and master.
-Students should blog about their work, their thoughts on digital and public history, and other aspects of their professional development.
-Blogs will be discussed in class each week.
+Students must write publicly about their work, share their thoughts on digital and public history, and other aspects of their professional development.
+This can be done as a traditional blog or students can explore other social media platforms or techniques.
+Student work will be discussed in class each week.

 Podcast: 15%.
-Due Oct.
-1 Each student is required to lead and upload a podcast.
+Due Sept.
+29 Each student is required to create and upload a podcast or video.
 The format - documentary style, essay, or free flowing discussion - is up to the individual student.
 More details will be provided in class.

-Place-Based History: 15%.
-Using one of the digital platforms explored in class, students must design a functional tour or place-based history lesson, game, or other experience.
+Place-Based History: 15% Due Oct.
+27. Using one of the digital platforms explored in class, students must design a functional tour or place-based history lesson, game, or other experience.